George Daly (music executive): Music industry

-After joining Columbia Records, Daly’s first role was head of A&R for the San Francisco division.
-Clive Davis served as Daly’s mentor.
+After joining Columbia Records, Daly's first role was head of A&R for the San Francisco division.
+Clive Davis served as Daly's mentor.
 At the time Columbia Records had just begun to enter the West Coast modern rock market, opening both a state-of-the art recording studio (CBS recording studio on Folsom St., San Francisco) and A&R offices at Fisherman's Wharf.
 Daly has been a senior executive at Divisions of four major U.S. record labels (Columbia, Elektra/Asylum/Atlantic/BMG), and is currently the CEO of About Records, a label distributed by Universal Music Group/UMG/Fontana.
 As an A&R executive, Daly has worked with or discovered many of the ground-breaking music acts that eventually defined their genre, including Janis Joplin, Carlos Santana, The Cars, and Tool, among others.
-Throughout his career he has worked directly with prominent music industry leaders such as “industry legend” Clive Davis, Ahmet Ertegun ("one of the most significant figures in the modern recording industry."), and songwriter and serial music business CEO, Doug Morris.
+Throughout his career he has worked directly with prominent music industry leaders such as "industry legend" Clive Davis, Ahmet Ertegun ("one of the most significant figures in the modern recording industry"), and songwriter and serial music business CEO, Doug Morris.

 Daly's tenure in the music businesses' modern high-sales era coincides with the rise of the modern "tonnage" popularity of recorded music to non-physical media and global streaming music.

-Song writing and music performance
+Songwriting and musical performance

 Daly founded and performed in three historically important DC bands: The Hangmen, Dolphin, and Grin.
-The Hangmen’s performances instigated at least one 3000+ person fan riot in suburban Virginia, which was written up in Billboard magazine as one of the first of the '60's US "rock & roll riots before the Beatles’ dominance of the charts.
-Daly also founded the historically important DC folk-blues band, Dolphin (signed to Seymour Stein’s Sire Records/London Records) The band included Daly, Bob Berberich, Paul Dowell, Nils Lofgren, and Roy Buchanan, whom Rolling Stone Magazine described as "one of the three greatest living guitarists."
+The Hangmen's performances instigated at least one 3000+ person fan riot in suburban Virginia, which was written up in Billboard magazine as one of the first of the '60's US "rock & roll riots" before the Beatles' dominance of the charts.
+Daly also founded the historically important DC folk-blues band, Dolphin (signed to Seymour Stein's Sire Records/London Records) The band included Daly, Bob Berberich, Paul Dowell, Nils Lofgren, and Roy Buchanan, whom Rolling Stone Magazine described as "one of the three greatest living guitarists."
 Daly then formed the trio Grin with fellow Hangmen alumni and drummer and friend Bob Berberich and Nils Lofgren.
 Daly then came to California after a chance meeting in Washington, DC between Neil Young and Nils Lofgren.
-Young asked Lofgren to come and bring Daly and Berberich to stay at Neil Young's home in Laurel Canyon in the Hollywood Hills.
+Young asked Lofgren to come and bring Daly and Berberich to stay at Young's home in Laurel Canyon in the Hollywood Hills.

 Lofgren worked on several Neil Young albums and would go on to join Bruce Springsteen's E Street Band.
 The song Slow Dancer which Daly co-wrote with Boz Scaggs went multi-platinum.
-Daly has also written with Cole Tate, Justin Miller, Mill Valley icon Austin de Lone, and singer/songwriter Tim Hockenberry, whom Howard Stern praised as his all-time favorite singer when Hockenberry appeared on America’s Got Talent.
+Daly has also written with Roy Orbison, Cole Tate, Justin Miller, Mill Valley icon Austin de Lone, and singer/songwriter Tim Hockenberry, whom Howard Stern praised as his all-time favorite singer when Hockenberry appeared on America's Got Talent.